aaguirre/pyramid_cas/README.txt

 -------------
 Include pyramid_cas under pyramid.includes directive in your .ini file like this.

+Required:

 pyramid.includes=
     pyramid_cas

-Set the cas server directive
+Set the cas server that will be used for authentication

-pyramid_cas.cas_server = ''
+pyramid_cas.cas_server = your-cas-server

 Optional:

+pyramid_cas.callback.get_user directive allows you to use a callback function to store a different User object after CAS authentication.

+By default pyramid_cas will store (using the pyramid remember method) only the user id returned by CAS.

+Example:
+pyramid_cas.callback.get_user = adminsite.security.getUserObject

 Use the following actions for login and logout in the application that is including pyramid_cas